mellamosummer/GeraniumGenomeAssemblyAnnotation/genome_assembly_scripts/genomeassembly_scripts/readme.md

 1. Run hifiasm
 2. Use assemblathon to get summary stats
-3. Map HiC reads to assemblies using BWS
+3. Map HiC reads to assemblies using BWA
 4. Convert BAM to SAM with SAMtools
 5. QC HiC reads
 6. Index SAM files